 Characterise the impact of noncoding variants:

 The final aim of the project is to determine the impact of the variants identified in Aim 2.
 A low-cost plate-based luminescence assay will be used to quantify transcription factor binding affinity to synthesised DNA fragments.
-As transcription factors are highly conserved, these will be used from a model organism [check?].
+As transcription factors are highly conserved across Mammals, these will be used from human, mouse, and dog [check?].

 Work to date: Background